Who we are & what we do

-Invisible Illnesses Inc is a registered Not for Profit in-person support and social group for those who suffer from an invisible illness, such as Fibromyalgia, Chronic Pain, Depression Chronic Fatigue, Diabetes, ADHD, Mental Health and more in WA.
+Invisible Illnesses Inc is a registered Not for Profit in-person support and social group for those who suffer from an invisible illness, such as Fibromyalgia, Chronic Pain, Depression, Diabetes, ADHD, Chronic Fatigue and Mental Health in WA.
 We understand what it’s like to feel alone while struggling with an invisible illness and support not only sufferers but those that support sufferers as well.
 We have been running for 5 years.

 We are a registered Centrelink approved organisation for those who have to volunteer for a certain amount of hours to be able to receive their benefits.
 We also work with a number of disability groups, giving those with other conditions such as Autism a chance of volunteering and learning new skills as well as the Justice Department giving those who have substantial fines a way of paying them off.

 We work hard to increase awareness of different invisible illnesses and facilitate support networks for people with them.
 The things that we do as part of this work include:

 - Development and provision of Invisible Illness information leaflets & other information sheets